 When it comes to working on your own car, the phrase “work smarter, not harder” is very relevant.
 Having the correct tools for the job can save you hours as well as making this go much more smoothly without causing damage.

 As you can imagine, there is thousands of tools available for working on cars but finding the correct one for your requirements can be difficult.
 So we have divided the tools to the type of work that is associated with the tool to help on your way.

 The wheels on your car is the only contact you have with the road and its vital that they are safe.
 The only things that are holding the wheels on are of course the wheel bolts and they have to be correctly torqued to avoid them falling off.
 This will require a torque wrench, which will indicate with a click when the torque has been reached.

-If you are removing the wheels from the car, the bolts can sometimes be a pain to remove.
+If you are removing the wheels from the car (or even using a oil filter wrench), the bolts can sometimes be a pain to remove.
 However, with a cordless impact wrench, you can effortlessly remove them.
 You can also put the bolt back on the wheel with the impact wrench but be sure to check the torque afterwards to be on the safe side.

 Before you remove all the bolts completely, you will want to jack it up in the air once you have loosened them so that they are “finger tight“.
 To jack the car in the air, you have various options that include the bottle jack, OEM jack (usually found in the trunk) and the best option, which of course is a floor jack.
 The floor jack comes in a range of types that include heavy duty and low profile with various weight capacities.

 Moving on to the tires that come in a range of forms, they have various tools associated with them.
 However, the majority of car owners will not own a tire fitting machine as this is normally professional done.
 The most common tools that are related to tires include a portable tire inflator, that will pump air into your tires and a tire pressure gauge for checking the pressures of your tires.